omise/omise-android/README.md

 ### Payment creator activity

-Another way to use the Omise Payments Android SDK is to integrate the `PaymentCreatorActivity` to allow users to create a payment source from the list of sources available for the account.
+Another way to use the Omise Android SDK is to integrate the `PaymentCreatorActivity` to allow users to create a payment source from the list of sources available for the account.

 To use it, first declare the availability of the activity in your `AndroidManifest.xml` file as follows: